bobb34/QST/README.md

 Import questions and answers (including images) in your word .docs.

 Export/Import Moodle XML questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers.
-Also file descriptions in alt tags for screenreaders and General feedback.
+Also file descriptions in alt tags for screen readers and General feedback.

 Export/Import IMS QTI 2/3 open format questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers and rubrics.